Cray-HPE/docs-csm/troubleshooting/known_issues/qlogic_driver_crash.md

     spanning-tree port-type admin-edge
 ```

-Too correct the issue, please login to both the VSX pair switches and correct the configuration of these lags to
+Too correct the issue, log in to both the VSX pair switches and correct the configuration of these lags to
 use `vlan trunk native 10`:

 ```text